andrewgr/stop_it/README.md

 ## Usage

-Let's see how to use stop_it with Ruby on Rails apps.
-To insert stop_it into the stack of middlewares of your app open config.ru file and add line
+Let's see how to use Stop It with Ruby on Rails apps.
+To insert Stop It into the stack of middlewares of your app open config.ru file and add line

     use StopIt